dbcook/openrocket-database/README.md

 #### Centuri Engineering

-Centuri parts indexing is difficult across the latter part of the life of the product line.
 Up until about 1971-1972, Centuri catalogs had parts listings nearly on par with Estes.
 But the Centuri catalog parts listings after the Damon acquisition in 1972 are sparse and omit many dimensions.
 The overall completeness is much less than for Estes in the same era, even though the same parent company owned both brands.

-No Centuri parts file is provided with the stock OpenRocket.

 Almost no Centuri kit instructions listed any part numbers.
 Centuri kit instructions are not archived on the official Estes instructions pages, even though Estes owns the rights to all things Centuri.
 Various plans do exist on the [JimZ plans site](http://www.spacemodeling.org/jimz/) and [RocketShoppe](http://www.oldrocketplans.com/centuri.htm), but coverage is poor - neither site has even 50% of known Centuri kits.

+No Centuri parts file is provided with the stock OpenRocket.

 Fortunately, the SEMROC online listings provide data for many Centuri-compatible tubes and nose cones.
 Given SEMROC's attention to detail, the SEMROC dimensions for Centuri parts can be